linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 - Real-world data do not show it to be a good generalization
  - Technological improvements lead to rapidly decreasing prices for manufactured goods
  - Terms of trade for industrialized countries declines
- - Cartels, or limited locations for production, restrict supplies of some [[Futures Not Subject to Cash-And-Carry|commodities]]
+ - Cartels, or limited locations for production, restrict supplies of some [commodities](../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%203%20-%20Futures%20Markets/Futures%20Not%20Subject%20to%20Cash-And-Carry.md)
  - Population growth and increasing wages in developing countries has increased food demand

 ##  Decreasing Relative Prices